What Are Swedish Dishcloths?

 “Swedish dishcloths are used just like a cotton dish rag or paper towel, says Edelman.
 “They have significantly more absorbency, though.
 To use them, you can either apply soap or they can be used to clean up spills and then wrung out.”

 Got a big mess or sticky fingerprints you’d like to get rid of?
 The durable material of Swedish dishcloths makes them a better choice than reaching for flimsy paper towels.
-You’ll want to use a little of the best dish soap or cleaning products with enough water to make the cloth damp and then use either a wiping or agitating motion the same way you might with a sponge.
+You’ll want to use a little of the best dish soap (Dawn Power Wash, anyone?), stovetop cleaner or other cleaning products with enough water to make the cloth damp.
+Then, wipe the surface like you would with an ordinary rag or sponge.
 Swedish dishcloths are safe to use on stainless steel and granite—and even leave a streak-free shine on glass.
+Cleaning the microwave and oven has never been easier!

 Where to Buy Swedish Dishcloths

-Given that Edelman says one cloth can do the work of 50 to 100 rolls of paper towel, you may end up saving dozens of dollars each month just on paper towels.
+Given that Edelman says one cloth can do the work of 50 to 100 rolls of paper towel, you’ll save dozens of dollars each month just on paper towels.
 How’s that for cleaning up nicely?